silviubogan/ARCHIVED-web-music-manager/README.md

 Usage
 -----

 First install the node module "statique" using the command `npm install statique` in the project directory (which contains the app.js file).
-Then run `node app.js /path/to/music/collection` (in the project directory) where /path/to/music/collection is the path to your music collection.
+Then run `node app.js /path/to/music/collection` (in the project directory) where /path/to/music/collection is the path to your music collection, and open [http://localhost/](http://localhost/) in your web browser.

 Tested on
 ---------